wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 ## Multiple groups with Pipe

-The `|` character is called a pipe.
-You can use it anywhere you want to match one of many expressions.
-For example, the regular expression _'Batman|Tina Fey'_ will match either _'Batman'_ or _'Tina Fey'_.
+You can use the `|` character anywhere you want to match one of many expressions.

 ```python
 >>> hero_regex = re.compile (r'Batman|Tina Fey')